Obamacare And Medicare

 Closing the Part D “Donut Hole”

 One of the biggest changes to Medicare over the next decade will happen in Part D, which is prescription drug coverage.
-For about as long as Medicare has existed, beneficiaries would often find themselves stuck in what’s called the “donut hole,” a gap created by the fact that insurance companies place caps on drug spending.
-Once you meet your cap for coverage but haven’t met your out-of-pocket payment cap, you’re stuck in a gap where you’ll face full prices for prescriptions.
+Since Medicare Part D has existed, some beneficiaries have found themselves stuck in what’s called the “donut hole,” a gap created by the fact that insurance companies place caps on drug spending.
+Once you meet your cap for coverage but haven’t met your out-of-pocket spending cap, you’re stuck in the donut hole, where you’ll face full prices for prescriptions.

 To close this hole, the government included provisions under the ACA to help Medicare beneficiaries pay for their drugs while they’re in the gap.
 In 2016, you’ll pay 45 percent of the cost of brand name drugs and 58 percent of the cost of generics while you’re in the donut hole.
+Discounts increase to 60 percent for brand names and 49 percent for generics in 2017.
 The Medicare website offers a breakdown of the discounts through 2020, at which point the hole will be effectively closed.

-Since 2010, Medicare beneficiaries have saved more than $11.5 billion in prescription drug costs thanks to the assistance offered under the ACA.
-That amount equates to about $1,407 per beneficiary.
+Since 2010, about 9.4 million Medicare beneficiaries have saved more than $15 billion in prescription drug costs thanks to the assistance offered under the ACA.
+That amount equates to an average of $1,598 per beneficiary.

 Long-term Benefits for Beneficiaries

 By saving money now, the government hopes to offset the cost of providing care for a larger population.
-In addition, the new benefits and protections afforded by the ACA help make Medicare more responsible to its beneficiaries.
-The Medicare Trust Fund has already been prolonged by 12 years thanks to funding cuts and proactive measures against fraud.
+In addition, new benefits and protections afforded by the ACA help make Medicare more responsible to its beneficiaries.
+The Medicare Hospital Insurance Trust Fund is projected to last at least thanks to funding cuts and proactive measures against fraud.
 You’ll also receive better care in the form of free wellness checkups and screenings, which help prevent long-term issues from going unnoticed.
 The end goal is to promote a more financially stable government program that can properly care for its beneficiaries.

 Questions About Obamacare And Its Effect on Medicare